-As a phase 1 action of this Precinct Plan, Council will facilitate negotiations between residents and relevant authorities to support the undergrounding of powerlines (and other services) if there is sufficient interest in a street.
+As a phase 1 action of this plan, Council will facilitate the negotiations between the residents and relevant authorities to support the undergrounding of powerlines (and other services) if there is sufficient interest in a street.
 Council will also advocate to VicRoads and other authorities for undergrounding the powerlines and plant vegetation on the Principal Transport Network.
-Other infrastructure that must be considered when undertaking tree and vegetation planting includes:
+Other infrastructure that must be considered when undertaking tree and vegetation planting include: